avi-mukesh/Matrix-Calculator/README.md

 # Created Using

-JavaScript/HTML/CSS - The main languages used for the web app itself.
+JavaScript/HTML/CSS - The main languages used for the webapp itself.
 <br />
 [Python3](https://www.python.org) - Language used for the development tools and web server.
 <br />